samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 #### Level 15: Undying Sentinel

 When you are reduced to 0 Hit Points and not killed outright, you can drop to 1 Hit Point instead, and you regain a number of Hit Points equal to three times your Paladin level.
-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

-Additionally, you can’t be aged magically, and you cease visibly aging.
+Additionally, you can't be aged magically, and you cease visibly aging.

 #### Level 20: Elder Champion

 As a Bonus Action, you can imbue your Aura of Protection with primal power, granting the benefits below for 1 minute or until you end them (no action required).
-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Diminish Defiance.*** Enemies in the aura have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on saving throws against your spells and Channel Divinity options.